Table of Contents

 Overview

 Bufferbloat is most evident when a connection is heavily loaded with downloads or uploads.
-It causes increased latency (ping), resulting in poor performance for realtime apps like VoIP, video chat, lag in online gaming, and generally makes the internet less responsive.
-This can be mitigated using SQM with a fast enough CPU and small reduction to peak throughput.
+It causes increased latency (ping), resulting in poor performance for realtime tasks like VoIP, video chat, lag in online gaming, and generally makes the internet less responsive.
+This latency can be mitigated with SQM.

-SQM is heavily CPU dependent.
-Slower devices may be unable to keep up with your connection speed.
+SQM is performed on the CPU, as such slower devices may be unable to keep up with your peak internet speed.

-SQM is incompatible with hardware flow offloading which bypasses part of the kernel as per this thread.
-Be sure that is disabled in LuCI → Network → Firewall to use SQM.
+SQM is incompatible with hardware flow offloading which bypasses part of the kernel as discussed in this thread.
+Be sure that is disabled on the LuCI → Network → Firewall dropdown box.
+Note that SQM works with software flow offloading enabled.

 Preparation: Measure Your Current Speed and Latency

-Before you can optimize your network, you need to know its current state.
+Before you can optimize your network, you need to test its current state.

 Installation

-Install luci-app-sqm (or sqm-scripts if you don't use LuCI) and read below.
+Install luci-app-sqm (or sqm-scripts if you don't want LuCI) and follow below.

 In LuCI go to Network → SQM QoS: